hasura/graphql-engine/console/README.md

 <!-- prettier-ignore-start -->

-# Hasura Console
+# Massbit Console

-The Hasura console is an admin dashboard to manage the connected database and to try out GraphQL APIs.
+The Massbit console is an admin dashboard to manage the connected database and to try out GraphQL APIs.
 It is a React application bundled with webpack and the state is managed using Redux.

 Served by:
-1. Hasura GraphQL Engine:
+1. Massbit GraphQL Engine:
    The console is served by GraphQL Engine at `/console` endpoint (when `--enable-console` flag is used).
 Typically runs in **No Migration Mode** which means that actions on the console are not spitting out migration “yaml” files automatically.
-Most users will be using the Hasura console in this mode.
+Most users will be using the Massbit console in this mode.

-2. Hasura CLI:
+2. Massbit CLI:
-   Served by the Hasura CLI using `hasura console` command, typically runs with migration mode **enabled**.
+   Served by the Massbit CLI using `hasura console` command, typically runs with migration mode **enabled**.
 All the changes to schema/hasura metadata will be tracked and spit out on the filesystem as migration yaml files and a metadata yaml file.
 This allows for easy version controlling of the schema/hasura metadata.

-## Contributing to Hasura console
+## Contributing to Massbit console

 This guide is for setting-up the console for development on your own machine, and how to contribute.